Free consultation

 Posted on November 18, 2022

 The immediate aftermath of a vehicle accident in Chicago can be confusing, but there are various steps that you will need to take right away.
 This includes the exchange of information with other parties involved.
 Here, we want to more thoroughly examine the types of information that you should hand over at the scene of the accident.
-We also want to review some things that you should not do at the scene of the crash.

 If Others at the Accident Scene are Hostile